 Nesting of functions in C

-|Program to demonstrate nesting of function.|
+|Program for nesting of function.|

-msg(); /*Function message() nested within function show().*/
+msg(); /*Function msg() nested within function show().*/

 Best Books of C